 The last update to the database was 8th.
 December 2014.

 The information regarding SNP markers is divided by platform:

-Along with researchers at Affymetrix, we have developed a '820,000' featured wheat SNP array.
-The background information for all these SNPs (Affymetrix code, Bristol SNP code and probe sequence containing the SNP ambiguity code) can be downloaded here.
+Along with researchers at Affymetrix, we have developed both an '820,000' and a '35,000' feature wheat SNP array.
+The data sets for these (Affymetrix code, Bristol SNP code and probe sequence containing the SNP ambiguity code) can be downloaded here.